 Building Inclusive Financial Systems

-The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical strategy for the United States to maximize the financial security of all its citizens.
+The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical strategy to maximize financial security for all.

 The pandemic has proven that when our consumer-facing financial systems are under pressure, large parts fail—and they fail primarily by leaving out the most vulnerable and historically excluded in society.
 Though our government, the private sector, and community organizations moved quickly to blunt the economic impact of the crisis, millions of Americans were passed over by the response.